Types of tattoo machines

 They are perhaps the most common or the most popular, and we can classify them as the classic or traditional ones.

-They are made out of electromagnetic coils that, by means of vibrations, move up and down a metal bar with the needle incorporated to puncture the skin.
+They are made out of electromagnetic coils that, by means of vibrations, move up and down a metal bar with the needle incorporated.

 Let's define its characteristics.